psf/requests/README.rst

     >>> r.json()
     {u'disk_usage': 368627, u'private_gists': 484, ...}

-See `the same code, before Requests <https://gist.github.com/973705>`_.
+See `the similar code, sans Requests <https://gist.github.com/973705>`_.

 Requests allows you to send *organic, grass-fed* HTTP/1.1 requests, very well.
 Headers, cookies, json/form data, multipart files, and url parameters can all be provided with simple Python dictionaries.
 SSL certificates are automatically verified against a carefully crafted bundle of root certificates, included.
-Responses feature RFC-compliant redirection history, unicode/bytes> bodies, a case-insensitive header dictionary, and more.
+Responses feature RFC-compliant redirection history, unicode/bytes bodies, a case-insensitive header dictionary, and more.